cinkovic/cinkovic/README.md

     def __str__(self):
         bio = """
         Hi, I'm Marcin.
 I'm a curious individual.
-I've been consuming code for a few years.
+I've been consuming code for a few years..
         I initially applied it to automate the hard and boring or cut design & construction related corners.
         Into backend web design, ML, scripting.
 I like type hints.
 Git merge, so far.
         I find the beauty of engineering soothing..